reactmultimodalchallenge/baseline_react2023/README.md

 - The task is to predict one role's reaction ('Expert' or 'Novice',  'P25' or 'P26'....) to the other ('Novice' or 'Expert',  'P26' or 'P25'....).
 - 3D_FV_files involve extracted 3DMM coefficients (including expression (52 dim), angle (3 dim) and translation (3 dim) coefficients.
 - The frame rate of processed videos in each site is 25 (fps = 25), height = 256, width = 256.
 And each video clip has 751 frames.
+- The csv files for baseline training and validation dataloader are now avaliable at '/tool/train.csv' and '/tool/val.csv'

 </p>